 To the right is Rei's worldview as of the start of the series.
 It reasonably corresponds to the then classroom situation, but she will soon have to learn to adapt to a different one.

 - The Ace: Discussed and subverted.
 Rei is considered the ace (or "queen") of Morisoba-East.
 Her money aside, she has the best grades and has a number of accomplishments outside school.
-The subversion is that Rei isn't really an Ace.
-She's shown to be a klutz and not all that smart.
-We can thus infer that any accomplishments she does make without cheating are the gifts of heavy tutoring and serious effort.
+The subversion is that Rei isn't really an Ace (details in Book Dumb and The Klutz).
+She muddles through by working hard (offscreen) and having excellent tutors.

 - Action Girl: Transforms into Omyomiko to lead the Monster of the Week into action.
 Also became a Monster of the Week twice.
 Later, she gains a transformation to become Hyperomyomiko.